Nov 2010 User Agents SetEnvIfNoCase User-Agent "MaMa " keep_out SetEnvIfNoCase User-Agent "choppy" keep_out SetEnvIfNoCase User-Agent "heritrix" keep_out SetEnvIfNoCase User-Agent "Purebot" keep_out SetEnvIfNoCase User-Agent "PostRank" keep_out SetEnvIfNoCase User-Agent "archive.org_bot" keep_out Se

 Don’t take my word for it.
 Check your own logs and see what shouldn’t be there.
 “Know thy enemy,” as they say ;)

-For more help on blacklisting, check out Eight Ways to Blacklist with Apache’s mod_rewrite.
+For more help on blocking stuff with .htaccess, check out Eight Ways to Redirect with Apache’s mod_rewrite.